lorin/alloy-consistency-models/README.md

 WEventx, REventX and HEventX are all parameterized by the object x.
 To model this in Alloy, we're going to define functions that takes x as an argument.

-Note: it turns out we don't ever need to use REventx, so we won't define it.

 ```alloy
 fun HEventObj[x : Obj] : HEvent {
 	{e : HEvent | e.op.obj = x }